tylerpayne/SIFT/README.md

 # chai
-chai is a no-frills CUDA accelerated matrix library written in C++11.
+chai is a C++ matrix library accelerated by CUDA.

 # usage
 a basic example: